babyboomer53/Lesson-5-Assignment/README.md

        Lesson5Concurrent [--ReentrantLock]   # Use locking.
 By default, locking is not used.
        Lesson5Concurrent [--AtomicLong]      # Use locking.
 By default, locking is not used.
 ```

-When the "--help" option appears on the commandline, only the syntax diagram is displayed.
-All other options are ignored (i.e., skipped) and no file processing occurs.
+The  presence of the "--help" option on the command line supersedes all other
+options.
+When the  command  line  includes the  "--help"  option, all  other
+options  will  be  ignored.
+Only  the "--help"  option  will  be  processed.

 Invoking the Lesson5Concurrent program without any options will generate an error and result in the display of the syntax diagram.